ehmicky/terminal-theme/README.md

 🎨 Use a color theme for your library's terminal output.

-A color theme enforces styling consistency and simplifies updating it.
+A color theme enforces consistency and simplifies updating styles.

-You specify the default theme, including the [colors](#styles) and the categories associated to those.
-Users [can optionally override it](#user-theme) with a `terminal-theme.yml` in their repository.
+The default theme is specified by the library: [styles](#styles) and categories associated to them.
+Users [can then optionally override it](#user-theme) with a `terminal-theme.yml` in their repository.

 This uses the popular [`chalk`](https://github.com/chalk/chalk) colors library under the hood, so this includes